noonz/android_global_news_app/README.md

 ### Main page
 Endpoint top headlines.
 Card views in recycler view using title, title image, published time, and possible save button.
-TODO: Get news from all countries
+TODO: Add images, publisher, dates to the card | add stylying | binding

 ### Search page
 Card views in a recycler view, using search keyword contained in title.
 Populate card views based on keyword existing in title. search everything endpoint using q parameter
-TODO:
+TODO: Search for articles

 ### Sections
 list view with different topics.
 Click topic and it searches articles related